 Depending on your situation, you might negotiate transferring ownership of your term life policy to your ex-spouse.
 In that scenario, your ex-spouse would remain as the beneficiary while assuming responsibility for paying the policy’s premiums.

-What if you don’t have children and you purchased your term life policy to help your spouse pay off your home mortgage or pay off other debt in the event that you would die?
+What if you don’t have children and you purchased your term life policy to help your spouse pay off your home mortgage or pay off other debt if you were to die?
 You may want to discuss terminating the policy since its original purpose may no longer be a priority for you.

 If you have older children dependent on you financially, another option might be to remove your ex-spouse as a beneficiary and change your children’s designation to primary beneficiaries.

 These are just a few directions things could go.
-Again, your options will vary according to your divorce settlement and/or related court decisions.
+Again, your options will vary according to your divorce settlement and related court decisions.

 Although term life isn’t considered an investment in marital property like whole life insurance with a cash value, it still requires attention when you’re going through a divorce.